vasu5235/pokemonD/CONTRIBUTING.md

   [style]: https://github.com/thoughtbot/guides/tree/master/style

-Mention how your changes affect the project to other developers and users in the `NEWS.md` file.
+Mention how your changes affect the project to other developers and users.

 Push to your fork.
 Write a [good commit message][commit].
 Submit a pull request.